Linear Batalin-Vilkovisky quantization as a functor of $\infty$-categories: Operads and Enveloping Algebras

 for every $\infty$-operad $\mathcal{O}$.
 Taking $\mathcal{O}$ to be the \iopd{} $\mathrm{E}_{n}$, we have since the Boardman-Vogt tensor $\mathrm{E}_{n} \otimes \mathrm{E}_{0}$ is equivalent to $\mathrm{E}_{n}$; thus we get an adjunction

-To get the enveloping functor we want, we combine this construction with a result we learned from Nick Rozenblyum.
+To get the enveloping functor we want, we combine this construction with a result due to To\"en (though we learned the argument from Nick Rozenblyum).
 Before we state it, we must recall the \emph{bar/cobar adjunction}, as set up for \icats{} by Lurie in \cite{HA}*{\S 5.2.2}.
 If $\mathcal{C}$ is a monoidal \icat{} with simplicial colimits and cosimplicial limits, there is an adjunction

 between augmented associative algebras and coaugmented coassociative coalgebras.
 If $\mathcal{C}$ has a zero object and the monoidal structure is the Cartesian product, then this simplifies to an adjunction